 Top 3 Tips for Taking Care of Your Retainer

 Just like your Invisalign trays, your retainer requires special care and maintenance.

 Just like your Invisalign trays, your retainer will require care and maintenance to prevent any wear and tear.

-In order to make sure your retainer lasts for a long time, you need to remember to regularly clean it and use it properly.
-Check out my top 3 tips for maintaining your retainer now!
+In order to make sure your retainer lasts for a long time, learn how to clean Invisalign retainers and wear them properly.

 1. Clean Your Retainer Regularly